Table of Contents

 Defined by its roads paved with chunky limestone and shale and imposing slate-roofed houses, Gjirokaster is a magical hillside town.
 Immerse yourself in the local life while enjoying the castle with its views of the picturesque Drina Valley.
-Here are the top things to do during your stay in Gjirokaster.
+Here are the top things to do in Gjirokaster during your stay.

 Visit Ismail Kadare’s House

 Visit the house of the most famous Albanian author, Ismail Kadare.
 Destroyed by fire in 1997 and recently reconstructed, the house offers several exhibitions demonstrating the work of this Girokaster local.
 The admission fee is 200 ALL.

 See the Cold War Tunnel